jhnrckmnznrs/jhnrckmnznrs.github.io/portfolio.md

 <div align = "justify">
 <h3>Playlist Creation</h3>
 By observing the mean (or median) of the danceability score among the tracks in each cluster, we choose the cluster with the highest scores.
 Moreover, assuming the dance party is for adults, we remove songs with a children or kids genre.
 Lastly, the dance-themed playlist is completed by filtering the top 50 songs based on danceability.
-We must choose clustering algorithms that are insensitive to outliers.
-Thus, either a density-based spatial clustering of applications with noise (DBSCAN) model or Guassian mixture models (GMM).
-GMM are characterized by high complexity and slow convergence.
-Hence, we can choose to implement DBSCAN.
-A closely related algorithm to DBSCAN is OPTICS.
-It is more suitable to large datasets than DBSCAN.
 </div>
 ~~~